 I grew up on Capitol Hill, in Washington D.C..
 My Dad worked in the Senate, and my Mom taught at Howard University.

 I went to the College of Wooster, in Ohio, where I met my wife, Tara.
-We have two lovely, amazing children: Lina, who will be high school Freshman, next year; and Jack, who is almost three years old.
+We have two lovely, amazing children: Lina, who will be a high school Freshman, next year; and Jack, who is now three years old.

 In my senior year of College (1999), I gave my life to Jesus, and joined a Presbyterian Church soon after (I know… the one doesn’t usually follow the other!).
 I’d call myself a “Presbycostal” now.

 I went to Union Theological Seminary (NYC) in order to become a professor (my mother and grandfather were professors), but discovered soon after arriving that I wanted to serve the church as a pastor.
 I did postgraduate work in theology at Princeton Theological Seminary, and began serving “on the ground”, in churches in 2008.

 From 2011-18, I was a member of the Reformed Institute of Metropolitan Washington, which specializes in adult Christian education through classes and retreats.

 I was honored to serve for seven years on the board of The Fellowship Community, and continue to work on their Program Team, which puts together the National Gathering.

 The title of this blog comes from 1 Corinthians 3:10-15 where Paul speaks about building our life together on Jesus Christ, the one foundation that will last – that will stand – when it is tested by “fire”.
 And this site is meant to encourage and equip you to do just that: Build your life on the Rock – Jesus Christ!